learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 infinite loop.
 (Hint: this is a very common mistake, even for experienced programmers.)

 > You may wonder why we're starting our counter variable at 0 instead of 1.
 The answer may sound a bit... opaque.
 It's because, in computer science, arrays are _indexed_ starting with 0 instead of 1.
 In other words, we need to use the _index_ value of 0 to retrieve the first element from an array.
 Because loops are frequently used to access elements in arrays, the _convention_ is to start loop counter variables at 0 instead of 1.
-If this doesn't entirely make sense at this point, don't worry &mdash; it will become clearer when we learn about arrays.
+If this doesn't entirely make sense at this point, don't worry — it will become clearer when we learn about arrays.

 ## Learn About Operators Used to Increment/Decrement